A Victory Protecting a Crucial Drug

-Career Highlights: Lisa, co-chair of the firm’s Intellectual Property Litigation Practice and member of the firm’s Management Committee, has led multiple trial teams in patent infringement disputes for leading life sciences and medical device companies.
+Career Highlights: Lisa co-chairs the firm’s Intellectual Property Litigation Practice and has led multiple trial teams in patent infringement disputes for leading life sciences and medical device companies.
 Chambers USA—which has recognized her for the past decade—notes that she is “held in high regard” and that she is “praised by her clients for her courtroom skills.”

 Trial Wisdom: “To effectively represent our clients in court, we need to tell their stories well.
 When we get a new patent litigation matter, one of the first things we do is interview the people who developed the technology involved to understand how they came up with their invention—what problem they were trying to solve, what hurdles they faced, how they were able to succeed and how their invention helps patients.”

 Career Highlights: Emily has tried more than 20 cases in federal courts and administrative tribunals and has briefed and argued dozens of federal appeals.
 Her practice focuses on criminal and civil government enforcement matters, particularly in the healthcare and financial services industries.
 She has successfully persuaded the government to drop or to forgo charges against corporate and individual clients on multiple occasions.
 Emily honed her skills as a trial attorney in the Department of Justice, where she served as an assistant US attorney in the District of Massachusetts for more than a decade.